Do Go On - 126 - Virginia Hall: The Limping Lady

 We get it.

 Stop singing songs.
-I care about it.
-Goblins.

-Never seen a lot of the things.
+Never seen a lot of the rings.

-Just I think we might have mentioned a few different ones in the trilogy and that probably broke some people's brains.
+I think we might have mentioned a few different ones in the trilogy and that probably broke some people's brains.

 Yeah, some people are very mad at you right now.